Fruit Salad for Kids

 So I decided to lean into their fruity devotion and create a fruit salad that's not just delicious, but also packs a bit more balance.

 This isn't your average fruit salad.
 It's a nutrition upgrade, and your fruit-loving crew won't even notice the difference.
+We love to serve it up with these fun animal crackers or toddler friendly energy oat balls to balance things out and keep our kids full.

 Jump to:

-Wait... isn't fresh fruit the best?
+Wait... isn't fresh fruit the best for a "fruit salad"?

 Thanks to the internet (and a whole lot of fear-mongering), canned, frozen, and dried fruit have gotten a bit of a bad rap.
 You've probably heard things like: